alainwolf/roll.urown.net/server/server-tls.rst

       -k password       : PKCS12 file password
       -n                : Run as a Nagios plugin
-      -p port           : Port to connect to (interactive mode) -s commmon name   : Server to connect to (interactive mode) -t type           : Specify the certificate type -q                : Don't print anything on the console -v                : Specify a specific protocol version to use (tls, ssl2, ssl3)
+      -p port           : Port to connect to (interactive mode) -s common name    : Server to connect to (interactive mode) -t type           : Specify the certificate type -q                : Don't print anything on the console -v                : Specify a specific protocol version to use (tls, ssl2, ssl3)